MelaineNN88/sqlprojects/dataengineering/7-databasedesign.md

 2. Unstructured data

 - It is schemaless.
-- It os not clean. e.g, photos, chat logs, MP3
+- It is not clean. e.g, photos, chat logs, MP3

 3. Semi-Structured data